arduino/docs-content/content/hardware/04.pro/boards/portenta-x8/tutorials/waves-fleet-managment/content.md

 ![Device group sorting on the FoundriesFactory page](assets/foundriesfactory-device-group.png)

-And now to rollout our wave to our device group we use:
+To rollout our Wave to our device group, use:
 ```
 fioctl waves rollout <wave name> <device group name>
 ```